Indigo Arts Gallery

 Since his death in 1992 Carter has been honored by several retrospective exhibits, most notably Unrecognized Artists at the William King Regional Arts Center in Abingdon in 1997, and Fred Carter Retrospective: A Primitive Visionary's World View, curated by DR Mullins for the 1912 Gallery at Emory and Henry College., Emory, Virginia, in 2000.

-The works by Fred Carter on this page are shown courtesy of their current owners.
-They are shown in the interest of honoring the legacy of this significant and currently under-appreciated artist.
+The works by Fred Carter on this page are shown courtesy of their owners.
+They are shown in the interest of honoring the legacy of this significant and under-appreciated artist.
 None of them are currently available for sale.

-The Final Battle (detail)
+The Final Battle - Fred Carter

 Fred Carter (1911 - 1992, Clintwood, Virginia)